Leoat12/toread-cli/ACTIONS.md

 $ to-read open <id> | o <id>
 ```

-> With this you can open an article on the browser by their id.
+> Open an article on the browser by their id.

 #### # `opens`